-You have several wheelchair van conversion styles available to consider when choosing the right mobility solution for you.
+You have several wheelchair van conversion styles available to consider when choosing the right wheelchair ramp van for you.
 To begin, let's take a look at some key terms you will see us use when discussing wheelchair accessible vans.

 For an adult person in a wheelchair to easily enter a vehicle and sit completely upright while riding, the floor of the minivan is dropped by as much as 14".
 This structural modification is commonly referred to as being a "lowered floor conversion".
 The increased interior height from having a lowered floor also helps the able-bodied caregiver with loading and securement assistance.
 It also provides for a reduced ramp angle.